-Mechatronics deals with the integration of mechanical, electronic, software, and control engineering.
-As a mechatronic engineer you will have an understanding of how these work together, to help you design practical and innovative intelligent products and processes.
+Mechatronics deals with integrating mechanical and electronic systems together, including the software to control them.
+As a mechatronics engineer you will have an understanding of how these come together as you design practical, innovative and intelligent products and processes.

 This multidisciplinary degree gives you the skills, knowledge and confidence to slot into general industry, to design smart products and to automate their manufacture.
 It balances the need for a broad engineering education with the demand that, when you graduate, you are comfortable with the practical nuts and bolts of engineering.
 Through intensive courses and challenging design projects, you will become confident and competitive in product innovation,prototype development and all aspects of mechanical and electronic engineering.

 Some examples of projects undertaken by our students include heavy-duty search and rescue robots, assistive robots for stroke rehabilitation, large scale 3D printers, composite electric vehicles, secure RFID chemical-storage systems, humanoid robots and more.